-Audubon study finds harm to most Washington bird species as global temperatures rise
+Washington bird species could face population declines, sharp reductions in range if climate change trajectory continues, study finds

 “We are talking about huge changes in all aspects of their life history — what they are eating, what their habitat is and where they are nesting,” said Trina Bayard, Audubon Washington’s director of bird conservation.
 “The issue is the pace of change.”

-The Audubon study is based on 140 million Audubon board records that document where bird species are now found, and models that predict how environmental conditions will change in the decades ahead.
+The Audubon study is based on 140 million Audubon bird records that document where bird species are now found, and models that predict how environmental conditions will change in the decades ahead.
 Audubon has been campaigning — both in Washington state and nationally — for greater action to reduce fossil-fuel emissions.

 In Washington, some of the birds most at risk in a 3 degrees Celsius warming include the rufous hummingbird, the white-crowned sparrow and the Swainson’s thrush.
 All could lose more than 90% of the summer breeding ranges they now use in the state, according to Bayard.